-The back-end of these pages have to load, process, calculate and conduct dozens of API calls including Google Maps (loaded from Google's servers).
+The back-end of these pages has to load, process, calculate, and conduct dozens of API calls, including Google Maps (loaded from Google's servers).
 On top, you can't cache such pages, thus, leading to a lower score in various tests (see below).

 - Image-driven websites